 As I mentioned, access to care and technology is a limitation in most countries in Latin America.
 Some countries like Mexico have the lowest ICD implant rates in the world.
 Some of these limitations are related to the cost of technology, and others to knowing how to translate clinical trials into everyday practice.
 But, Latin America is continuously evolving, and countries like Brazil and Colombia are leading the way in rapid change and the implementation of best practice and the rational use of technology in EP.

 If you had not been a medical doctor, what would you have been?

 I have some musical inclinations; I like singing and playing the guitar.
 I am also an acceptable photographer.
 My father had a darkroom at home, and we all learned how to develop photographs.
 Not that it matters in this digital era.

 Outside of medicine, what other hobbies or interests do you have?

 I have a vast collection of music—more than 5,000 CDs, LPs, and cassette tapes.
-I like all genres, but my favourites are jazz and chorale music.
-I usually look for the jazz clubs in every city I visit, and enjoy a good evening of live music.
+I like all genres, but my favourites are jazz and choral music.
+I usually look for the jazz clubs in every city I visit and enjoy a good evening of live music.
 I also like photography and hiking.
-I am a ‘foodie’, and have been to some of the finest restaurants on the planet—always combined with a good wine and some great company.
+I am a ‘foodie’, and have been to some of the finest restaurants on the planet—always combined with good wine and some great company.

 Current principal clinical and hospital responsibilities